I Came to be in Spirit

 • (Revelation 4:2) - “Come up here, and I will show you the things which must come to pass after these.
 Straightway I CAME TO BE IN THE SPIRIT.”

-In this next vision, John is summoned by that same “voice” to the “throne.”
-Once there, he sees the “throne,” the “sealed scroll,” and the “Lamb” who will break the “seven seals” that enclosed the “scroll.”
-The scene before the “throne” is then followed by visions that present events from the perspective of the “throne” - (Revelation 4:1-16:21).
+In the Book’s second vision, John is summoned before the “Throne” by that same “voice.”
+He sees the “Sealed Scroll,” then the “Lamb” who breaks open its “Seven Seals” and begins to reveal its contents.
+This is followed by visions that present events from the perspective of the “throne” and heaven - (Revelation 4:1-16:21).

 Thus, in the third division, John is “carried away in spirit to the wilderness” to see “Babylon.”
 The scene marks the start of the destruction of the cosmic enemies of the “Lamb,” and it ends with a glimpse of “New Jerusalem” as it descends from “heaven.”
-The division concludes with promises to overcomers and dire warnings to the unrighteous, especially to liars - (Revelation 17:1-21:8).
+This section concludes with promises to overcomers and dire warnings to the unrighteous - (Revelation 17:1-21:8).

-In the book’s final division, John is “carried away in spirit to a great and high mountain” from which he sees the holy city, “New Jerusalem.”
-And this section also concludes with promises to overcomers and dire warnings to the unrighteous, especially to liars.
+In the Book’s final literary unit, John is “carried away in spirit to a great and high mountain” from which he sees the holy city, “New Jerusalem.”
+And this section also concludes with promises to overcomers and dire warnings to the unrighteous.

 Both final sections conclude with the same warning.
 They are not in chronological order; instead, they serve to contrast the two cities, “Babylon” and “New Jerusalem” - (Revelation 21:9-22:15).

-Thus, John receives glimpses “in the spirit” into HOW the “Lamb” will consummate his past victory by defeating all his cosmic foes, and in this way, his people will stand victorious before him and the “throne” in the holy city of “New Jerusalem.”
+Thus, John receives glimpses “in the spirit” into HOW the “Lamb” will consummate his past victory on the Cross by defeating all his cosmic foes, and in this way, his people will stand victorious before him and the “Throne” in the holy city of “New Jerusalem.”

 POPULAR POSTS